 The program’s courses have been created specifically for a working professional.
 These courses have immediate practical application to the classroom setting.

 - Remediation of Reading Disabilities

-Your classroom will be used as a lab-site as you work with a student diagnosed with a reading need in a one-to-one setting throughout the duration of the program.
+Your classroom will be used as a lab-site as you work with two students from two different grade levels and who have a reading need.
+Your work will be completed in a one-to-one setting throughout the duration of the program.